Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Conclusion

 \section{Conclusion}

-We propose federated learning-based models for COVID-19 variant classification.
-We show that by using spike sequences only, we can achieve higher predictive performance.
+We propose federated learning-based models for SARS-CoV-2 variant classification.
+We show that by using spike sequences only, we can achieve good predictive performance.
 We compare the results using different evaluation metrics with several SOTA models and show that the federated learning-based approach outperforms those existing models from the literature.
 An important property of the proposed model is that since it only transfers the output from local models to the global model, it preserves the privacy of users, which could be a major problem in many big organizations.
+Especially in healthcare addressing the issue of privacy is of major concern and the proposed model addresses the issue while not compromising the performance.
 One possible extension of this approach is to apply deep learning-based local models to classify the sequences.
-Another interesting direction would be to propose an approximate approach to compute feature embeddings for the biological sequences to improve computational complexity further.
-Using different ML classifiers in a combination within a single FL architecture could also be an interesting future extension for COVID-19 variant classification.
-We will also explore incorporating other attributes (e.g., regions, time) along with the spike sequences to generate a vertical federated learning model.
+Another interesting direction would be to propose an approximate approach to compute feature embeddings for the biological sequences to further improve computational overhead.
+Using different ML classifiers in combination within a single FL architecture could also be an interesting future extension for SARS-CoV-2 variant classification.
+We will also explore incorporating other attributes (e.g., regions, time) and variants along with the spike sequences to generate a vertical federated learning model.
+Investigating the generalization of the proposed model to other protein region sequences is also an exciting future direction.